jiarong/blog/source/asseChi.rst

 - The answer to question in title is yes and no. Yes, the read level chimeras can be identified as contigs with regions not covered by fully mapped reads.
 No, the genomic level chimera can only be resolved at sequencing level (longer reads, pair ends, and mate pairs).

-- Read level chimeras can take up large portion of assemblies produced by *de brujin* graph assembler (56.3% in my data).
+- Read level chimeras can take up large portion of assemblies produced by *de brujin* graph assembler (62.1% in my data).

 - Chimeric contigs may still contain real genomic regions.
 A solutions is to split them at the regions not covered by fully aligned reads and keep the fragments longer than minimum length cutoff.

+- How read level chimeras affect the annotation of assemblies need to be evaluated.